 - Houston ranks first among the nation's 10 most populous cities in total acreage of parkland - 49,643 acres of total park space.

 - In 2004, Houston was home to four major league sports teams with the Houston Astros (baseball), Houston Rockets (basketball) and Houston Texans (football); now two more teams have joined the roster, the Houston Dynamo and Dash (soccer)

 And here’s a look back at the Big Game in 2004 vs. What’s to Come in 2017:

 - In 2004, a then record 200,000 attended the "NFL Experience" inside the George R. Brown Convention Center.
 In 2017, the 10-day Super Bowl LIVE festival will spread over 35 blocks of downtown and is expected to attract over 1 million fans with free concerts by some of the biggest names in music, local culinary experiences, NFL fan games, and much more.

 - The infamous 2004 act introduced to the world two words that have become an unforgettable part of pop culture (and the dictionary): “wardrobe malfunction.”
 Will the 2017 act make as big a mark on history?
-Debatable.
-But there’s no question any of these A-list names being thrown around (Taylor, Rihanna, Kanye) would make for an exciting show.
+It's all up to Lady Gaga who has been confirmed as this year's halftime entertainer.